-To shift to a solution-oriented busin contribute to building a zero-carbo
+To shift to a solution-oriented business and contribute to building a zero-carbon society

-- Contribute to the building of social systems through greater decer power supplies with a view to energy diversification - With disasters becoming larger, contribute to creating more resilient using energy management for electricity, heat and air conditioning
+- Contribute to the building of social systems through greater decentralization of power supplies with a view to energy diversification - With disasters becoming larger, contribute to creating more resilient communities by using energy management for electricity, heat and air conditioning

-- 1 ENE-FARM: Evolve this product to make it smaller, more efficient and compatible with a wider range of fuels to drive market expansion and make this a flagship business. - 2 improve efficiency.
+- 1 ENE-FARM: Evolve this product to make it smaller, more efficient and compatible with a wider range of fuels to drive market expansion and make this a flagship business. - 2 GHP and shower-toilet seats: Strengthen the competitive edge of these products by making use of our technology to thoroughly improve efficiency.
 In doing so, we will secure demand for overhauls from the market, enabling us to maintain our industry share and the scale of our business. - 3 New areas: Create new products and services in line with measures aiming for carbon neutrality, such as changes of fuel to hydrogen, biomass, etc.; electric power interchanging and carbon pricing.